EricZinda/Perplexity/docs/devcon/devcon0010MRSSolver.md

 Let's use the backtracking algorithm to solve a slightly more interesting example, "large file in folder":

-[It is important to note that these are not real MRS or well-formed tree examples yet!
+[It is important to note that these are not real MRS or scope-resolved mrs examples yet!
 That will come soon.]
 ~~~
 formula: large(x), file(x), folder(y), in(x, y)